Jacob-RC/11ty-blog-site/src/blog/2021-05-01-my-first-article.md

 # Different Types of Income

-There are many different types of income that exist.
+[There are many different types of income that exist](https://www.investopedia.com/terms/i/income.asp).
 They're usually not super relevant to know the exact distinctions **except** in certain examples, the most notable of which being tax implications.

 **Gross Income**: Total value of your salary or payments not considering what you spend.
 (The face value you get paid)

 **Net Income**: Your gross income minus relevant taxes and fees.
 (The amount that ends up in your hands)

 **Discretionary Income**: Your net income minus paying necessary expenses.
-The money that you can *choose* how to spend.
+The money that you can _choose_ how to spend.

 **Taxable Income**: The amount of income that you must pay relevant taxes on.

-**Capital Gains**: Profit earned from selling assets (like stocks) that have appreciated in value.
+[**Capital Gains**](<https://www.investopedia.com/terms/c/capitalgain.asp#:~:text=Error%20Code%3A%20100013)-,What%20Is%20a%20Capital%20Gain%3F,own%20is%20a%20capital%20asset.>): Profit earned from selling assets (like stocks) that have appreciated in value.
 Within capital gains, there is a distinction for how long you've held the asset.
 If you've held the asset for under a year, the profit made from selling the stock is lumped into your taxable income.
 If you've held the asset for over a year, the profits are taxed at a lower tax rate.

 **Tax-Exempt Income**: Interest paid on certain government bonds can be treated as tax-free.